LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 }
 ```

-A similar structure applies if you only need the values, using `students.getValues()`.
+A similar structure applies if you only need the values, using `students.values()`.

 ### HashMap Methods

-Let's collect some dictionary properties and methods.
+Let's collect some `HashMap` properties and methods.
 As we said about lists, this is by no means a comprehensive list.
 For full details on all properties and methods available, see the [official documentation on the `HashMap` class][hashmap-class].

 Name | Description | Example |
 -----|-------------|---------|
 `size` | Returns the number of items in the map, as an `int`. | `students.size()`
 `keySet` | Returns a collection containing all keys in the map.
-This collection may be used in a for-in loop just as lists are, but the map may not be modified within such a loop. | `students.keySet()`
+This collection may be used in a for-each loop just as lists are, but the map may not be modified within such a loop. | `students.keySet()`
 `values` | Returns a collection containing all values in the dictionary.
-This collection may be used in a for-in loop just as lists are. | `students.values()`
+This collection may be used in a for-each loop just as lists are. | `students.values()`
 `add` | Add a key/value pair to a map. | `students.add("Mark", 3.5)`
 `containsKey` | Returns a boolean indicating whether or not the map contains a given key. | `students.containsKey("Chris")`
 `containsValue` | Returns a boolean indicating whether or not the map contains a given key. | `students.containsValue(4.0)`